 Sweet Nut derived from almond trees in Europe.
 Almond oil is usually distilled to remove the

 toxic prussic acid.
-Sweet Almond Oil is rich with vitamins and minerals and has been known to relieve itchy, dry and inflamed skin.
+Sweet Almond Oil is rich with vitamins and minerals.

-It is a water/gel-like substance that is known for its ability to soothe irritated skin, especially
+It is a water/gel-like substance that is known for its ability to soothe skin, especially